lwinkler/markus/README.md

 	make -j4
 	sudo make install

+The markus directory must contain either the 'opencv' directory or a symbolic link to it.

 ### Qt5 dependencies
 Markus is also compiled with Qt5.
 The packages required for qt webkit are a bit more complicated in this case:

 	sudo apt-get install qt5-default libqt5webkit5-dev qtquick1-5-dev qtlocation5-dev qtsensors5-dev qtdeclarative5-dev npm
 	ccmake .

-Old.
-Dependencies for Qt4.
+Alternatively here are the dependencies for Qt4.
 To compile with Qt4 enable the Qt4 compilation (with command `ccmake .`)

 	sudo apt-get install libqt4-core  libqt4-dev